 Sony's PlayStation gaming console revolutionised its market in the late 1990s and early 2000s, demolishing the lead of long-established competitors Nintendo and Sega.
 For three or four years, Sony's computer entertainment division was also the unchallenged champion within the group as well, delivering substantial profits while other divisions struggled with poor performance.
 However the arrival of Microsoft's Xbox console marked the beginning of a temporary downturn for the business, and that was exacerbated by the launch of Nintendo's mighty Wii system.
 Production problems relating to Sony's Blu-Ray DVD technology further undermined the rollout of what should have been the company's strongest console to-date, the PS3.
 As a result, Sony's PlayStation business reported substantial losses in 2008 and 2009 and significant improvements took some time to materialise.
 However, PlayStation finally overtook Xbox as the top-selling console in 2010, and it has gradually extended its lead over all rivals.
 The PS4, launched in 2014, confirmed Sony's dominance.
 By 2015 it was selling almost twice as many units as its Microsoft-owned rival, and has continued to widen its lead.
 By Jan 2020, PlayStation had an estimated 68% share of the global console market, to Xbox's 31%.
 The console had around 103m active monthly users.
 PlayStation Plus is the console's subscription-based online community on which users can play against one another.
-It has almost 39m paid-up members.
+It has around 45m paid-up members.
 However, a separate US TV streaming service, PlayStation Vue, was shuttered at the beginning of 2020 as a result of competition from rival OTT services.
+Increasingly, software development is becoming a key pillar of the business.
+The group owns around 14 separate production studios globally, generating content either exclusively for PlayStation or for the wider market.
 The Game & Network Service division is currently Sony's most profitable business, accounting for around a quarter of combined profits.
 Revenues hit a new high of just under approx $21bn for the year to Mar 2019, with operating income of approx $2.8bn.
-Software and content add-ons accounted for around half of total sales, hardware for just over a third, and network services for the remainder.
-That year, the group sold some 17.8m PS4 consoles.
-However performance has slumped in the most recent year in anticipation of the new PS 5 console, anticipated to launch at the end of 2020.
+Those figures slipped back in ye 2020 to revenues of $18.1bn and operating income of $2.2bn, partly in anticipation of the release of PS5 at the end of 2020.
+Software and content add-ons accounted for more than half of total sales, hardware for just 19%, and network services for most of the rest.
 Jim Ryan became divisional CEO of Sony Interactive Entertainment in 2019, as well as Sony corporate EVP in charge of Game & Network Service.
-The total number of PS4 devices sold since launch hit 106m devices at the end of 2019, still well behind the all-time champ PlayStation 2 (at 158m) as well as Nintendo DS (155m) and Nintendo Game Boy (119m).
+The total number of PS4 devices sold since launch hit 112.1m devices by June 2020, still well behind the all-time champ PlayStation 2 (at 158m) as well as Nintendo DS (155m) and Nintendo Game Boy (119m).

 Capsule checked 17th February 2020